MatteoGuadrini/PSFSTools/README.md

 ```

 ### Show-LatestCreatedFile
-Show the latest files based on a date or size.
+Show the latest created files based on a date or size.
 The size of the files can be specified in bytes 1, 1MB, 1GB, 1TB, 1PB.
 ```powershell
 Show-LatestCreatedFile -Path C:\Temp -Recurse -Size 50MB -CreationTime '05/29/2016'